-8.1 The current significant level of commitments in terms of planning permissions is such that only a small amount of additional provision is needed to meet the minimum housing target set by Herefordshire Local Plan Core Strategy.
+8.3 The current significant level of commitments in terms of planning permissions is such that only a small amount of additional provision is needed to meet the minimum housing target set by Herefordshire Local Plan Core Strategy.
 It should also be recognised that the demographics of an elderly population of Almeley Parish will result in greater than normal numbers of existing houses becoming vacant during the planned period.
 Almeley village and Woonton are the two settlements where new housing should be located.
 Almeley is the larger settlement and intended to be the focus for most of the new housing.
 Although it contains a mains sewer it only has a limited range of other facilities.
 Woonton is no more than a hamlet although it has recently seen a number of planning permissions granted that would result in a notable expansion, arguably in excess of what might be considered to reflect its scale, character, environment and status within policy RA2.
 The lack of mains drainage in Woonton must be considered a limiting factor in assessing further development.
 With the hamlet of Woonton being identified as a location for new housing, the local community had commented upon whether other similar hamlets within the Parish might also be able to accommodate some provision.
 Housing provision since 2011 has not reflected local needs as expressed by the community which is for 2/3 bed family houses, self-build opportunities and dwellings for the farming community.
 Availability of sites within the Parish has been sought through 'Calls for Sites' both by Herefordshire Council and in association with this NDP.
 The following policies seek to address both the housing target set through Herefordshire Local Plan Core Strategy and expressed local needs.

-Policy ALM10: Housing Development in Almeley
+Policy ALM9: Housing Development in Almeley

-New housing within Almeley village will be restricted to sensitive infilling within the settlement boundary and a site identified for development upon Almeley Village Policies Map.
+New housing within Almeley village will be restricted to sensitive infilling within the settlement boundary and the site allocated to the north of West View (ALM10).
 Within the settlement boundary infilling will be permitted where it meets the following criteria:

-a) Development shall preserve or, where necessary, enhance the character and appearance of Almeley Conservation Area, including its boundary. b) Dwellings shall be of a scale, massing, density, building line and layout compatible with the character, size and form of the particular part of the settlement within which they are located and not adversely affect the amenity of adjacent properties.

-c) Development shall not result in the loss of important features such as trees, hedgerows, or significant frontage gaps or green spaces that contribute to the unique character of the village.

-d) Development shall not adversely affect heritage assets within the village, including their settings.

-e) There should be safe access for vehicles, and parking arrangements should not detract from the village street scene but be an integral part of the overall design.
-8.2 Almeley village has had a settlement boundary defined for it in a number of previous development plans.
-That proposed in this NDP reflects those previous boundaries and the fact that no sites had been been identified as developable or deliverable adjacent to but outside of the previous boundary through either Herefordshire Council's Strategic Housing Land Availability Assessment or a local 'Call for Sites'.
+- a) Development shall preserve or, where necessary, enhance the character and appearance of Almeley Conservation Area, including its boundary. - b) Dwellings shall be of a scale, massing, density, building line and layout compatible with the character, size and form of the particular part of the settlement within which they are located and not adversely affect the amenity of adjacent properties. - c) Development shall not result in the loss of important features such as trees, hedgerows, or significant frontage gaps or green spaces that contribute to the unique character of the village. - d) Development shall not adversely affect heritage assets within the village, including their settings. - e) There should be safe access for vehicles, and parking arrangements should not detract from the village street scene but be an integral part of the overall design. - 8.4 Almeley village has had a settlement boundary defined for it in a number of previous development plans.
+That proposed in this NDP reflects those previous boundaries and a site identified as suitable and available through the assessment of sites put forward

-Policy ALM11: Land to north of West View
+Policy ALM10: Land to north of West View

-The development of 0.6 ha (1.5 acres) of land to the north of West View identified on Almeley Policies Map is proposed for housing development subject to the following additional criteria being met:
+The development of 0.6 ha (1.5 acres) of land to the north of West View identified on Almeley Policies Map is allocated for housing development subject to the following criteria being met: